thacherT1D/new-angular-curriculum/10 - Building Apps/13 - Toggle DOM Elements.md

 - When the page loads, and Angular loads the `<my-component>` component
   - Angular sees `$onInit` and runs it
   - `$onInit` sets the controller's `tab` property to 1
-  - Angular sees that the first div should be shown only if `tab == 1`, so it inserts it into the DOM
+  - Angular sees that Tab 1 should be shown only if `tab == 1`, so it inserts Tab 1 into the DOM
-  - Angular sees that the second div should be shown only if `tab == 2`, so it removes it from the DOM
+  - Angular sees that Tab 2 should be shown only if `tab == 2`, so it removes Tab 2 from the DOM
 - When a user clicks on the "Tab 2" button
   - Angular runs the `ng-click` expression, which sets `$ctrl.tab` to 2
-  - Angular sees that the first div should be shown only if `tab == 1`, so it removes it from the DOM
+  - Angular sees that Tab 1 should be shown only if `tab == 1`, so it removes Tab 1 from the DOM
-  - Angular sees that the second div should be shown only if `tab == 2`, so it inserts it into the DOM
+  - Angular sees that Tab 2 should be shown only if `tab == 2`, so it inserts Tab 2 into the DOM

 ### A slippery slope